Menu

 Julien

-Julien Flot est Trader pour compte propre depuis 2006 et vous aide en toute transparence au quotidien à mieux investir en bourse.
+Julien Flot est Investisseur/Trader pour compte propre depuis 2006 et vous aide en toute transparence au quotidien à mieux investir en bourse.
 Julien est comme vous, il a un jour voulu débuter en bourse, rapidement perdu quelques milliers d'euros avant d'apprendre de ses erreurs, bâtir une stratégie et l'appliquer avec discipline.
-Aujourd’hui grâce à sa "stratégie du moindre risque" il est devenu un investisseur qui bat régulièrement le marché!
-Sur Graphseo bourse, il partage depuis 2008 ses conseils en bourse, analyses et trades avisés pour vous aider à mieux investir et gagner en bourse à moindre risque !
-Découvrez son histoire en cliquant-ici.
+Aujourd’hui grâce à sa "stratégie du moindre risque" il est devenu un investisseur qui bat régulièrement le marché !
+Sur Graphseo bourse, il partage depuis 2008 ses succès, échecs, conseils, analyses et investissements pour vous aider à mieux investir et gagner en bourse à moindre risque !
+Découvrez l'histoire de Julien Flot ici.